fork123aniket/fork123aniket.github.io/_pages/workexperience.md

 **Organization: *IBM Research, Zurich***
 - ***Feb 2021 - Dec 2021: Research Associate***
   - Developed a novel unsupervised contrastive learning-based approach for the detection of similar bugs to facilitate faster log analysis.
-The approach extracts documents from the corpus of bug text, learns a latent representation using a pre-trained BERT language model to form a document embedding for each document, and then measures the degree of similarity between these learned document embeddings of all extracted documents using newly proposed Word Centroids (WC) and Word Mover Distance (WMD) algorithms.
+The approach extracts documents from the corpus of bug text and then implements Text Variational Autoencoders (T-VAEs)-based 		unsupervised anomaly detection technique to detect anomalies in the bugs corpus.
+Subsequently, learns a latent representation using a pre-trained BERT language model to form a document embedding for each document, and then measures the degree of similarity between these learned document embeddings of all extracted documents using newly proposed Word Centroids (WC) and Word Mover Distance (WMD) algorithms.